CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

     ![](media/ex4-t3-scaling1.png)

 1. Run the below command to enable the cluster autoscale in existing cluster.
+Verify that `enablingAutoScaling` is `true`.
+Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below command.

     ```
     az aks update --resource-group ContosoTraders-SUFFIX --name contoso-traders-aksSUFFIX --enable-cluster-autoscaler --min-count 1 --max-count 3